 1. The Admissions Process

-Once you have decided to seek admission to the Department or Program, submit your application and in addition, you will have to enclose with your application two items (writing sample and Fact Sheet) described below.
+Once you have decided to seek admission to the Department, submit your application, and in addition, you will have to include with your application two items (writing sample and Fact Sheet) described below.

 After you have sent in your application to the Office of Graduate Admission, there are two stages to the admissions process.
 In the first stage, we go through the files of all applicants and short-list about one in three.
 At this stage we judge you exclusively on the content of your file.
 In the second stage, the short-listed applicants are invited to visit the Department.
 If you do not attend the visit we will still consider your application, but it is to your advantage to attend if at all possible.

 Normally we send out invitations to short-listed candidates on the first Wednesday in February, and hold the visit on the last Friday and Saturday of February.
 The invitations will specify our contribution towards the cost of travel.

 We make our final decisions immediately after the visit; the Graduate School will be writing to you to let you know the outcome about a week later.

 We require you to include a writing sample with your application.
 A paper of fifteen to thirty pages, or a combination of smaller items, is enough.
 We prefer writing on a Near Eastern topic, but this is not mandatory.
 We are looking for evidence that you can assimilate a body of factual or literary material and use it effectively to analyze, argue, and confront issues.
 Enter the title of your writing sample on the Fact Sheet, and include it with your application.
 Do not send it directly to us.

 Complete the attached Fact Sheet carefully, and accurately.
 You will find that some of the information we are asking you to supply is also required by the Graduate School, while some of it is not.
 The information you give us here will play a significant part in the first stage of the admissions process described above.
 Before filling in the Fact Sheet, read the notes below.
 Again, include the completed Fact Sheet with your application when you submit it to the Graduate School.